gtronset/beets-filetote/README.md

     extensions: .nfo .lrc
 ```

-Likewise, patterns can be used to perform more specialized exclusons, such as excluding
+Likewise, patterns can be used to perform more specialized exclusions, such as excluding
 all files in a subdirectory.
 For example, to exclude all artifact files in the
 subdirectories `artwork` and/or `Artwork`: